A Masterpiece of Mundanity

 Hyrro’s child-mask stared intently at Donorr, searching for any sign of duplicity.
 After apparently finding none, he indicated the cloth-covered object on the desk.

 Hyrro nodded at his daughter, who lifted the cloth away from the desk, revealing a mask made from a thin blue metal.
-Donorr could also see that the underneath of the mask was different, instead resembling a collection of fibres.
+Donorr could also see that the mask’s underneath was different, resembling a collection of fibres.
 The younger Hyrro donned a pair of cloth gloves and picked up the mask, showing it to Donorr.
-The front of the mask perfectly resembled a non-descript face, the type which would attract no attention and blend seamlessly into the background.
-The face of a man who wanted to be forgotten and disappear into anonymity.
+The front of the mask perfectly resembled a non-descript face, the type which would attract no attention and blend seamlessly into the background—the face of a man who wanted to be forgotten and disappear into anonymity.

 Mamsel Hyrro turned the mask over so that the underneath could be seen, taking care to avoid her blood dripping onto it.
 Donorr leaned closer and saw that his earlier impression was correct.
 The surface was covered in a mass of fine fibres, each one constantly moving.
 He raised a finger to touch it.

-Donorr smiled, and Mamsel Hyrro thought it made his face even more noble.
+Donorr smiled, and Mamsel Hyrro thought it made his face even nobler.

 In the Ecclesiarchy shrine opposite the warehouse, the man known as Donorr stood in prayer before a statue of the Emperor hung over the altar.
 A poor copy, the face of the Emperor was worn away; he took that as a sign and made his decision.
 Turning to the servitor, he lifted its hood off and looked into a face which was identical to his own.
 The muscles were palsied, and the mouth was drooling, but the eyes stared back at him with a wild hatred.
 He held the mask in front of the servitor and pushed it into place.